MinaElkholy42/Coffee-Chain-Data-Warehouse-Analysis-Using-SQL/README.md

+# Coffee Chain Data Warehouse Analysis Using SQL

-The report carries SQL queries and instructions associated with a "Coffee Chain" records warehouse assignment.
-Here's an overview of the stairs worried inside the statistics analysis and the structure
+**This report includes SQL queries and instructions associated with a "Coffee Chain" data warehouse project.**

-**Project Overview**
+**It provides an overview of the steps involved in data analysis and the warehouse structure.**<br/><br/><br/>

+## Project Overview

-This undertaking involves developing a relational database for a espresso chain commercial enterprise.
-The recognition is on studying various overall performance metrics consisting of sales, prices, and profit margins throughout specific products, locations, and timeframes.
-The SQL queries provided help to arrange, mixture, and analyze records, providing insights like the pinnacle-performing products and markets, as well as budgeting comparisons.
+This project focuses on building a relational database for a coffee chain business.
+The goal is to analyze key performance metrics such as sales, costs, and profit margins across different products, locations, and timeframes.
+The provided SQL queries help organize, aggregate, and analyze the data, offering insights into top-performing products, markets, and budget comparisons.<br/><br/><br/>

-**Key Components**

-**1) Database Creation:**
+## Key Components

+### 1) Database Creation

-The task starts offevolved with creating a database called coffee_chain.
-Four tables are created: Product, Location, Date, and Fact.
-These represent center factors of the enterprise: product information, geographic places, timeframes, and sales/monetary information, respectively.
+The project begins by creating a database named `coffee_chain`.
+Four main tables are created: `Product`, `Location`, `Date`, and `Fact`.
+These tables represent the core elements of the business: product details, geographic locations, timeframes, and financial/sales data.<br/><br/>

-**2) Table Details:**
+### 2) Table Details

+**The main tables used to perform the analysis and build the data warehouse from scratch include:**

-**Product Table:** Contains product-associated information like product ID, call, kind, and class.
+- **Product Table:** Contains product-related data such as product ID, name, type, and category.
-**Location Table:** Stores place-associated information inclusive of nation, marketplace, and marketplace size.
+- **Location Table:** Stores location-related data, including state, market, and market size.
-**Date Table:** Handles the time size, breaking it down into date, month, area, and 12 months.
+- **Date Table:** Manages the time dimension, with fields for date, month, quarter, and year.
-**Fact Table**: Acts because the truth desk in a celeb schema, containing financial measures (sales, charges, margins, profits, inventory, and so on.) and linking them with the product, region, and date tables.
+- **Fact Table:** Serves as the fact table in a star schema, holding financial measures (sales, costs, margins, profits, inventory, etc.) and linking to the `Product`, `Location`, and `Date` tables.<br/><br/>

-**3) Data Loading:**
+### 3) Data Loading

-The queries comprise instructions to load CSV data into the Product desk the usage of the LOAD DATA LOCAL INFILE command.
-Other tables are in addition loaded using dependent records files.
+The queries include instructions to load CSV data into the `Product` table using the `LOAD DATA LOCAL INFILE` command.
+Other tables are similarly populated using structured data files.<br/><br/>

-**4) Data Analysis:**
+### 4) Data Analysis

-**- Queries perform numerous combination operations to extract enterprise insights:
+**The queries perform various aggregation operations to extract business insights, such as:**

-- Ranking merchandise by means of sales.
+- Ranking products by sales.
-- Identifying the top-appearing markets.
+- Identifying the top-performing markets.
-- Calculating the contribution of top-selling products to the general charges.
+- Calculating the contribution of top-selling products to total costs.
-- Comparing real income, expenses, and profits with budgeted values.**
+- Comparing actual sales, costs, and profits against budgeted figures.<br/><br/>

-**5) Analytical Steps:**
+### 5) Analytical Steps

+**The main operations and steps used to analyze the data and derive valuable insights include:**

-**Filtering and Aggregating:** Several queries cognizance on grouping information by using merchandise, markets, and dates, then calculating aggregated values like overall income and costs.
+- **Filtering and Aggregating:** Queries focus on grouping data by product, market, and date, and calculating aggregated values such as total sales and costs.<br/><br/>
-**Ranking and Sorting:** Products and places are ranked primarily based on their overall performance metrics.
+- **Ranking and Sorting:** Products and locations are ranked based on performance metrics.<br/><br/>
-**Insights:** Advanced queries calculate metrics like the percentage contribution of top-promoting merchandise to prices, as well as identifying markets that make a contribution the most to income.
+- **Insights:** Advanced queries calculate metrics like the percentage contribution of top-selling products to total costs and identify the markets contributing most to overall sales.<br/><br/>